lxc/incus/doc/howto/network_zones.md

 Therefore, the built-in DNS server must be used in combination with an external DNS server (`bind9`, `nsd`, ...), which will transfer the entire zone from Incus, refresh it upon expiry and provide authoritative answers to DNS requests.

 Authentication for zone transfers is configured on a per-zone basis, with peers defined in the zone configuration and a combination of IP address matching and TSIG-key based authentication.

+When the content of a zone changes, Incus sends a DNS NOTIFY message to all configured peers so they can refresh the zone immediately.
+Notifications are rate limited on a per-zone basis.
+As the zone serial number is time based, the secondary servers also re-transfer the zone on every SOA refresh (every 15 minutes).
 ```

 ## Create and configure a network zone